NeuralOS: Towards Simulating Operating Systems via Neural Generative Models: Limitations

 \section{Limitations}

+The current study uses Ubuntu XFCE as the operating environment.
+This choice reflects practical rather than technical constraints: Ubuntu provides a legally redistributable platform aligned with our goal of releasing all resources openly, and training comparable models across multiple operating systems would substantially increase data collection, storage, and compute requirements.
+Extending NeuralOS to more operating systems such as Windows or macOS remains an important direction for future work.

-Our work represents an initial step toward a fully generative OS, but several significant limitations remain.
-Despite substantial training compute (17,000 H200 GPU hours and 6,000 H100 GPU hours), NeuralOS is still far from replicating the capabilities of a real operating system: screen resolution remains very low ($512\times384$), fine-grained keyboard interactions such as accurately typing commands in a terminal are not reliably supported (see \Cref{sec:errors} for detailed failure cases), and inference is limited to approximately 1.8 fps using an NVIDIA H100 GPU.
-Additionally, many critical open challenges remain, including enabling the generative OS to install new software, interact with external resources (e.g., internet connectivity), and introduce controllability beyond traditional OS boundaries, similar to how language models can be steered by user intent~\citep{hu2017toward}.
-Addressing these limitations offers exciting avenues for future research that could realize the potential advantages of fully generative interfaces.
+Our work represents an initial step toward a fully generative OS, but several limitations remain.
+Despite substantial training compute (17,000 H200 GPU hours and 6,000 H100 GPU hours), NeuralOS is still far from replicating the capabilities of a real operating system: screen resolution remains low, fine-grained keyboard interactions are not reliably supported (\Cref{sec:errors}).
+For inference, the current system requires an H100 GPU and is not yet suitable for cost-efficient or practical deployment.
+This reflects the exploratory nature of the work.
+We expect future architectures, training strategies, and hardware to make such systems substantially more efficient.
+Additionally, many open challenges remain, including enabling the generative OS to interact with external resources (e.g., internet), and introduce controllability beyond traditional OS boundaries.